By Michelle Bainbridge, Contributing Writer

 Now let’s get to sipping through wineries in Willamette Valley…

-Days 1 and 2 wine tasting in the Willamette Valley: Dundee Hills AVA
+Wine Tasting in Willamette Valley: Dundee Hills AVA

 Antica Terra – Appointments only at 1:30 and 3:30 tastings.
 This is a winery you probably have not heard of, and you may have difficulty finding it even as you are staring right at it!
 Without solicitation, several sommeliers in Portland raved about this winery and the winemaker, Maggie Harrison.
 This is a true oenophile experience and collectors’ choice, as you will be tasting Antica Terra wines side-by-side with European wines of excellent pedigree, from importer Neal Rosenthal.
 All the European wines are limited release and available for sale.
 The tasting takes place in a beautifully appointed part of the barrel room, dress for cool temperatures.
 I guarantee the experience will exceed your expectations.